 For Pie Crust

-- 2 cup plain white flour (you can use a mix of half whole wheat and half white flour if you like)
+- 2 cup all purpose flour (half whole wheat and half white flour works well too)

 - 1 tsp salt

 - 1/2 cup shredded cheddar (aged cheddar works best)

 - 1 tbsp sugar